john-cd/rust_howto/bk/src/code_organization/use_keyword.md

 {{#include ../../crates/code_organization/examples/use/use_shortcuts.rs:example}}
 ```

 Note that, while these shortcuts make your code more compact and readable, they can be inconvenient during early development, when you need to add or remove [`use`]( ){{hi: }} statements frequently.
-Consider adding a [`rustfmt.toml`](https://rust-lang.github.io/rustfmt) configuration file to your project and adding `imports_granularity = "Item"` to flatten imports, so that each has its own `use` statement.
+Consider adding a [`rustfmt.toml`][rustfmt.toml] configuration file to your project and adding `imports_granularity = "Item"` to flatten imports, so that each has its own `use` statement.

 ## References {#references}